Webb Hayes: College and career

 Hayes attended Cornell University from 1873 to 1875 and was a member of Delta Kappa Epsilon.
 He left Cornell to work as his father's secretary when his father was the governor of Ohio.
-When his father was elected president, the son again served as his father's secretary.
+When his father was elected president, he again served as his father's secretary.

 In 1881, Hayes moved to Cleveland to work as the treasurer of the Whipple Manufacturing Company.
 In 1887, he, with three others, founded the National Carbon Company, which is now known as Union Carbide.
 Hayes stayed with this company for many years as the vice president.

 He was the principal proponent for founding the Rutherford B. Hayes Presidential Center, the first presidential library.
 It was established in 1916 at Spiegel Grove.

-Hayes died on July 26, 1934 in Marion, Ohio and was buried with his parents at Spiegel Grove, the family estate in Fremont, Ohio.
+Hayes died on July 26, 1934, in Marion, Ohio, and was buried with his parents at Spiegel Grove, the family estate in Fremont, Ohio.

 Military service

 Hayes also served in the military in the Spanish–American War, Philippine–American War and First World War.
 He was a member of the First Cleveland Troop, later known as Troop A of the Ohio National Guard.
 During the Spanish–American War, he was appointed a major in the First Ohio Cavalry.
 He fought in Santiago de Cuba Campaign, during which he was wounded during the crossing of the San Juan River and the assault on San Juan Hill, and later in the invasion of Puerto Rico.

 Following this, he was promoted to lieutenant colonel, reassigned to the 31st United States Volunteer Infantry, and sent to the Philippines.
 Just hours after landing there, he led a rescue party to free captured men at Vigan Island.
 He received the Medal of Honor for this action.
 He went on to participate in the China Relief Expedition during the Boxer Rebellion and as an observer in the Russo-Japanese War.

 During World War I, Hayes was promoted to colonel and first served as a special agent for the State Department in France and later held an administrative assignment on the Italian front.
 After the war he was promoted to brigadier general.

 Hayes was a member of the Ohio Commandery of the Military Order of the Loyal Legion of the United States by right of the service of his uncle, Lieutenant Colonel J.T.
 Webb, as an officer in the Union Army during the American Civil War.
 He was also a member of the Military Order of Foreign Wars.

+Hayes was one of two sons of Presidents of the United States to be awarded the Medal of Honor, the other being Theodore Roosevelt Jr. The fathers of both men were deceased and had been out of office for several years during their sons' Medal of Honor actions, so nepotism and politics were not likely a factor in their awards.